-- (a) the vehicle must be removed within forty-eight (48) hours ten (10) days of the date of the notice, or it will be impounded and removed by the Tribal Police, and; - (b) the owner and/or lien holder may redeem the vehicle after impoundment upon presenting satisfactory proof of ownership or right to possession, payment of the civil penalties and expenses of 49,50,51,5 removing and storing the vehicle, not more than thirty (30) days after the date of notice, otherwise the vehicle will be disposed of or sold.
+- (a) the vehicle must be removed within ten (10) days of the date of the notice, or it will be impounded and removed by the Tribal Police, and; - (b) the owner and/or lien holder may redeem the vehicle after impoundment upon presenting satisfactory proof of ownership or right to possession, payment of the civil penalties and expenses of 49,50,51,52 removing and storing the vehicle, not more than thirty (30) days after the date of notice, otherwise the vehicle will be sold.

-Any vehicle which has been impounded under the authority of this code shall be held by the Chitimacha Police Department in a safe and secure location as designated by the Chief of Police.
+Any vehicle which has been impounded under the authority of this code shall be held by the Chitimacha Tribal Police Department in a safe and secure location as designated by the Chief of Police.

-(Revised by Ordinance #14-93; Adopted: October 1,1993; Effective: October 1,1993)
+(Revised by Ordinance #14-93; Adopted: October 1, 1993; Effective: October 1, 1993)